Red Orchestra (espionage): France

 Corbin was interrogated but failed to disclose the location of Monsieur Gilbert, the alias that Trepper was using in his dealings with Simex, so Giering sent for a torture expert.
 However, Corbin's wife told the Abwehr that Corbin had given Trepper the name of a dentist.
 After being tortured, Corbin informed Giering of the address of Trepper's dentist.
 Trepper was subsequently arrested on 24 November by Piepe and Giering, while he was sitting in a dentist's chair.
 It was the result of two years of searching.
-On the 24 November, Giering contacted Hitler to inform him of the capture of Trepper.
+On 24 November, Giering contacted Hitler to inform him of the capture of Trepper.

-Both Trepper and Gurevich, who had been arrested on the 9 November 1942 in Marseilles were brought to Paris and were treated well by Giering.
+Both Trepper and Gurevich, who had been arrested on 9 November 1942 in Marseille were brought to Paris and were treated well by Giering.
 Trepper informed Giering that his family and relatives in the USSR would be killed if it became known to Soviet intelligence that he was captured.
 Giering agreed that should Trepper collaborate, his arrest would remain a secret.
 Over the next few weeks, Trepper betrayed the names of agents to Giering including Léon Grossvogel, Hillel Katz and several other Soviet agents.
 According to Piepe, when Trepper talked, it was not out of fear of torture or defeat, but out of duty.
 While he gave up the names and addresses of most of the members of his own network, he was sacrificing his associates to protect the various members of the French Communist Party, whom he had an absolute belief in.
 Unlike Trepper, Gurevich refused to name any agents he had recruited.